 In our little community and on our street, most of the residents close off their property with tall hedges.
-Many of the houses are hidden, so if you live in a bunglow-style house like we do, you might not even know what your neighbor's house looks like.
+Many of the houses are hidden, so if they live in a bunglow-style house like we do, you might not even know what your neighbor's house looks like.
 There seems to be a strongly intended message of "Do not look at my house, keep your eyes off my garden, don't step on my grass, and keep your dog off my lawn!"
 That's not to say our neighbors aren't friendly - the ones we've met in passing are very personable.
 They just value privacy.
 And I think they would agree with Robert Frost - "Good fences make good neighbors."

 This is the view toward one of our neighbors' houses.
 We have no idea what the people or their house look like.
 The fence is theirs, as is the creeping monster plant that is climbing over to bully our row of evergreens.*